Seven Deadly Arts with Akshay Kumar: Production

 Kumar and his personal trainer, Mehul Vora, wrote the script.
 Vora also choreographed the mini-series.
 The series was shot in Manali, Himachal Pradesh and Mumbai in a span of 40 days.
 The series marked Kumar's television debut.

 During the series, Kanishka Sharma taught Shaolin Kung fu to Kumar.
 Sifu Kaniska Sharma is the first Indian to be trained in Shaolin Temple Secular Discipline Union in China.
 Yogesh Sahu directed the series.
 Puran Chauhan also trained Kumar.
 After the series, Chauhan worked as a stunt director in several Hindi films.

-Sponsors

-Samsung, Bajaj, and Nokia were the chief sponsors.
-Leo Burnett Agency was responsible for the series' advertising.